Mensur Mujdža

-Mensur Mujdža (/bs/; born 28 March 1984) is a Bosnian professional football manager and former player who is currently an assistant manager for Croatian Football League club Gorica.
+Mensur Mujdža (/bs/; born 28 March 1984) is a Bosnian professional football manager and former player who is currently an assistant manager for TOPLYGA club FK Kauno Žalgiris.

 Mujdža started his professional career at Zagreb, before joining SC Freiburg in 2009.
 Seven years later, he moved to 1.
 FC Kaiserslautern.

-A former Croatian youth international, Mujdža made his senior international debut for Bosnia and Herzegovina in 2010, earning over 30 caps until 2015.
+A former Croatian youth international, Mujdža made his senior international debut for Bosnia and Herzegovina in 2010, earning 37 caps until his retirement in 2015.
 He represented the nation at their first major championship, the 2014 FIFA World Cup.

 Club career

 Early career

 Mujdža came through the youth setup of his hometown club Zagreb, which he joined in 1994.
 He made his professional debut in 2003 at the age of 19.

 SC Freiburg

 In June 2009, Mujdža was transferred to German outfit SC Freiburg for an undisclosed fee.
 He made his official debut for the team on 22 August against Bayer Leverkusen.

 In January 2011, he extended his contract with the club until June 2016.

 On 28 April 2012, he scored his first goal for SC Freiburg in a triumph over 1.
 FC Köln.

 Mujdža played his 100th game for the side on 18 October 2014 against VfL Wolfsburg.

 In July 2015, he became team captain.

 He was an important piece in SC Freiburg's capture of the 2.
 Bundesliga title, his first trophy with the club, which was secured on 30 April 2016 and earned them promotion to the Bundesliga just one season after being relegated.